jbenden/vscode-c-cpp-flylint/README.md

 ## Development Setup

-* run `npm install` or `yarn install` inside the `c-cpp-flylint` and `c-cpp-flylint-server` folders.
+* run `npm install` inside the project root
-* open multiple VS Code instances, with one rooted inside folder `c-cpp-flylint` and another rooted inside folder `c-cpp-flylint-server`.

 ### Developing the Server

-* open VS Code rooted inside the folder `c-cpp-flylint-server`.
+* open VS Code rooted inside the project root.
-* run `npm run test` to execute the unit-tests for all linters.
+* run `cd server && npm run test && cd ..` to execute the unit-tests for all linters.
-* run `npm run compile` or `npm run watch` to build the server and it will compile it into the `c-cpp-flylint` folder.
+* run `npm run compile` or `npm run watch` to build the server and it will compile it into the `client/out` folder.
 * to debug press F5 which attaches a debugger to the server.

 ### Developing the Extension/Client

-* open VS Code rooted inside the folder `c-cpp-flylint`.
+* open VS Code rooted inside the project root.
 * run F5 to build and debug the whole (client with the server) extension.